Arbuzov/mcp-helm/charts/copilot-api/README.md

   --set auth.tokenSecret.existingSecretKey=GH_TOKEN
 ```

 On upgrades the chart reuses the previously stored token by default so that the value is not regenerated or overwritten.
 This behaviour relies on Helm's [`lookup`](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/#using-the-lookup-function) helper and therefore requires Helm 3 with live cluster connectivity.
 When rendering templates offline (for example via `helm template` in CI), set `auth.tokenSecret.reuseExisting=false` and provide the token explicitly.
+To intentionally rotate the managed secret, set `auth.tokenSecret.forceRegenerate=true` alongside either a supplied token or `auth.tokenSecret.generate=true` so the release writes a fresh value even if one already exists.

 When setting `auth.tokenSecret.value`, provide the **plaintext** token; the chart encodes it before writing to the Kubernetes Secret.
 To supply a pre-encoded value, use `auth.tokenSecret.valueBase64` instead.